rafaelcalves/cg_track/README.md

 [[Reference video](https://www.youtube.com/watch?v=wP4cwAtU-g8)]

-Having instaled CMake extensions, press `F1` to show all commands and select `CMake: Configure` to prepare your environment (for MacOS select `Clang`).
+Having instaled CMake in your machine (e.g.: on mac `brew install cmake`) and also CMake extensions on VSCode, press `F1` to show all commands and select `CMake: Configure` to prepare your environment (for MacOS select `Clang`).
 You'll probably receive warnings or errors, try to fix them before build any program.

 Having sucessfully configured the environment, you're able to build your work.